The Dangers Of Fake Yachting Certificates: A Call For Integrity

 Use Bluewater’s Crew Placement Service

-With Bluewater’s crew placement service, you can rest easy knowing all candidates have been thoroughly vetted and their certification verified.
+With Bluewater, you can rest easy knowing that all candidates for crew placement have been thoroughly vetted and their certifications verified.